Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: The Algebraic Model: Formalism

 \subsection{Algebraic Ansatz for the Pion Bethe–Salpeter Amplitude}

-Within the algebraic model, the Bethe–Salpeter amplitude (BSA) of the pion is represented through an analytic ansatz inspired by the Nakanishi Integral Representation (NIR).
+Within the algebraic model, the BSA of the pion is represented through an analytic ansatz inspired by the NIR~\cite{Nakanishi:1963zz,Nakanishi:1969ph}.
 This parametrization preserves the essential features of chiral symmetry and dynamical mass generation, while providing analytic tractability in both Euclidean and light-front formulations.
-The general form employed in this framework reads
+In its original implementation~\cite{Chang:2013pq,Chang:2013epa}, the algebraic ansatz employed for the quark (antiquark) propagator and pion BSA reads